AugustinGiraudier/AugustinGiraudier/README.md

 - Universite Clermont-Auvergne, France

 Studies :
+- Master in IT and software architecture
-- Professional degree in Application development for mobile platforms : 2022-now
+- Professional degree in Application development for mobile platforms : 2022-2023
 - Two years Diploma in Computer Science : 2020-2022

 ### Stay Connected :